sictweb/bti425-2020/notes/react-architecture.md

 Again, as a summary, here are some notable new concepts and topics gleaned from the getting-started documentation set.

-A component is a source code file, `<whatever>.js`.
+A component is a source code file, `Whatever.js`.
 While HTML is a *markup* container, with embedded *JavaScript code*, React components turn that around.
 It is centered around JavaScript code.

 A React app manages the DOM.
-We must abandon our previous vanilla or library-assisted JavaScript means of manipulating, traversing, and modifying the DOM, and give that task over to the app.
+We must abandon our previous pure or library-assisted JavaScript means of manipulating, traversing, and modifying the DOM, and give that task over to the app.
 We do that with the component architecture.

 A component has a well-defined organizational structure, and includes:
 * A function or a class